Breaking Down the TJHSST Admissions Process: What You Need to Know

 Before diving into the application process, ensure you meet the eligibility criteria:

-Residency Requirements: Applicants must live with a parent or guardian in one of the cooperating school divisions in Northern Virginia.
+• Residency Requirements: Applicants must live with a parent or guardian in one of the participating school divisions: Fairfax County, Loudoun County, Prince William County, or Arlington County.

-GPA Standards: A minimum unweighted GPA of 3.5 in core subjects such as math, science, English, social studies, and world language (if applicable) is required.
+• GPA Standards: A minimum unweighted GPA of 3.5 in core subjects (math, science, English, social studies, and world language if applicable) is required.

 Components of the TJHSST Application